easypoll-bot/translations/README.md

 ## How do I submit my translation?
-You can submit your translations via a pull request in this repostiory.
+You can submit your translations via a pull request in this repository.
 Please follow all instructions in this README file.
 Your translations and changes will then be checked by our team.